Environmental Health & Safety Policies

 All use of a Drone on University Property and all use of a Drone on non-University property by the University, its students and employees, or third party contractors or affiliates for University-Affiliated activities must abide by the following requirements:

-1. University Drone Operations Manual.
-All Drone operations on University Property or as part of a University-Affiliated activity must be conducted in accordance with the applicable federal, state, and local laws, as well as the University’s Drone Operations Manual, which addresses issues such as training, pre- and post-flight procedures, flight logs, safety concerns and flight restrictions.
+2. University Drone Flight Operations Manual.
+All Drone operations on University Property or as part of a University-Affiliated activity must be conducted in accordance with the applicable federal, state, and local laws, as well as the University’s Drone Flight Operations Manual, which addresses issues such as training, pre- and post-flight procedures, flight logs, safety concerns and flight restrictions.

-3. Insurance.
-Drones that are purchased and owned by Penn State must be reported to the Drone Operations Manager who will coordinate with the Risk Management Office to be added to the fleet of insured vehicles.
+4. Insurance.
+Drones that are purchased and owned by Penn State must be reported to the Drone Operations Analyst who will coordinate with the Risk Management Office to be added to the fleet of insured vehicles.
 Penn State staff are not permitted to use personally owned Drones on University property or for University-affiliated activities.
 Third parties who are operating on University property or for a University-affiliated activity must meet the third party insurance requirements.
+Proof of insurance does not consistute flight approval.
+A drone flight request must still be submitted to and approved by the Drone Operations Analyst for approval before a drone flight is conducted (see #1 above).

-4. License.
+5. License.
 Operators must possess and supply their piloting credentials to the University prior to flight.
-Students operating under 14 C.F.R.
-Part 101 are not required to possess a remote pilot license, however, they are required to have completed the University’s Drone tutorials and operations must be approved by the Drone Operations Manager.
+Students operating under the Exception for Limited Recreational Operations of Unmanned Aircraft (USC 44809) are not required to possess a remote pilot license.
+However, any pilot who is operating for recreation is required to complete the FAA Trust exam.
+Additionally, the University’s Drone tutorials must be completed and all drone operations must be approved by the Drone Operations Analyst.

-5. Waivers and Authorizations.
-Penn State personnel wishing to operate outside of the FAA Part 107 provisions must work with the Drone Operations Manager to submit a waiver request to the FAA.
-If a third party will be operating under their own FAA Part 107 waiver or authorization, the third party will provide copy to the Drone Operations Manager for prior approval.
+6. Waivers and Authorizations.
+Penn State personnel wishing to operate outside of the FAA Part 107 provisions must work with the Drone Operations Analyst to submit a waiver request to the FAA.
+If a third party will be operating under their own FAA Part 107 waiver or authorization, the third party will provide copy to the Drone Operations Analyst for prior approval.

-8. Permissions.
-All use of Drone operations on University Property or for University-Affiliated Activities require prior authorization by the Drone Operations Manager.
-Some University Property locations will require additional authorizations, which will be coordinated by the Drone Operations Manager.
+9. Permissions.
+All use of Drone operations on University Property or for University-Affiliated Activities require prior authorization by the Drone Operations Analyst.
+Some University Property locations will require additional authorizations, which will be coordinated by the Drone Operations Analyst.
 Drone Operations that are part of a University-Affiliated Activity but not on University Property must receive documented permission from the property owner of the property where the Drone operations will occur.
-Such permission shall be provided to the Drone Operations Manager.
+Such permission shall be provided to the Drone Operations Analyst.
 Operations that occur in a country that is not governed by the FAA must follow the respective country’s authoritative rules.

-11. Film Agreement or Indemnification Agreement.
-Third parties may require further coordinate with the Offices of Strategic Communications for a film agreement and Procurement Services for an indemnification agreement.
+12. Film Agreement or Indemnification Agreement.
+Third parties may require further coordination with the Offices of Strategic Communications for a film agreement and Procurement Services for an indemnification agreement.
+Approval from Strategic Communications does not constitute flight approval.
+A drone flight request must still be submitted to and approved by the Drone Operations Analyst for approval before a drone flight is conducted (see #1 above).

 EXCEPTIONS: